Univeristy Radiation Safety Committee (URSC)

 Ms. Rayna Luther

 Ms. Rayna Luther is the Associate Vice President (Facilities) at Memorial University.
 Rayna is a Licensed Professional Engineer, she holds both a Bachelor’s and Master’s of Science in Engineering from the University of New Brunswick, and a diploma in Occupational Health and Safety from the University of New Brunswick.
 Rayna also serves on the advisory council on occupational health and safety as a management representative.

 Dr. Jaeok Park

 Dr. Park is an Assistant Professor with the Department of Biochemistry, Faculty of Science at Memorial.
 Jaeok's main areas of expertise are enzymology and structural biology and his research focuses on allosteric regulation of metabolic enzymes.

-Dr. Hobbs is Memorial's Radiation and Biological Safety Officer (RSO/BSO), as well as the Designated Official (DO) for Memorial's Controlled Goods Program and the Responsible person (RP) for Memorial's Cannabis Research License.
+Rod is Memorial's Radiation and Biological Safety Officer (RSO/BSO), as well as the Designated Official (DO) for Memorial's Controlled Goods Program and the Responsible Person (RP) for Memorial's Cannabis Research License.
 Rod holds a Ph.D. in molecular biology, which focussed on the use of genetic tools to evaluate the evolution of cold adaptation in north Atlantic fish species.
-Rod has over 10 years experience maneuvering through the legislative requirements for radiation safety in Canada and is responsible for administrating and managing Memorial's biosafety and radiation safety programs.
-Rod is the point of contact for all matters relating to these safety programs.
+Rod has over 10 years experience with research and educational radiation safety and the applicable legislative requirements in Canada.
+Rod is responsible for administrating and managing Memorial's radiation safety program and is the point of contact for all matters relating to radiation safety at Memorial.

 Dr. Janet Brunton - profile to come